A Nationwide document management company.

 We are unable to fulfill requests that were submitted to your provider.
 In order for us to process a request, we will need a signed release form to Morgan Records on file.
 We are not responsible if your doctor’s office was not able to process your request prior to their closure.

 On the release form you will choose how you want to receive them.
-You can have records sent to you via secure email link (preferred) or mailed via certified USPS on a disc.
+You can have records sent to you via secure email link (preferred) or mailed via certified USPS on a USB drive.

 We only store records that were provided to us from your previous doctor.
 Most states have retention periods and if you were not seen by your doctor within that time frame your records may no longer exist.